 I know my mom still loves me even though I’ve evolved from our Friday night Taco Salad ways.
 Besides, with such easy, delicious pizza around, how could she blame me?

-If you enjoy Friday Night Pizza and have your own vegan version, share them with me on Instagram @NamelyMarly.
+If you enjoy Vegan Pepperoni Pizza, snap a photo and share it with me using #namelymarly on Instagram @NamelyMarly.
 I can’t wait to see everyone’s favorite vegan pizza!

 - Easy Vegan Pizza Dough